-Karishma Swali and the Chanakya Foundation, in partnership with India Art Fair, are honoured to present The Swali Craft Prize - an homage to the enduring and evolving language of craft.
-Grounded in technical mastery, conceptual depth, cultural resonance, and sustainable impact, the prize recognises craftsmanship as a precise skill and a profound mode of expression.
+Karishma Swali and the Chanakya Foundation in partnership with India Art Fair, are honoured to present The Swali Craft Prize — an homage to the enduring and evolving language of craft.
+Grounded in technical mastery, conceptual depth, cultural resonance, and sustainable impact, the Prize recognises craftsmanship as a precise skill and a profound mode of expression.
 It celebrates work that blends narrative with intellectual clarity, honours heritage while engaging the present, and upholds ethical practices that ensure the transmission of knowledge across generations.

 ELIGIBILITY